-Schedule K. Compensation of Officers, Directors, and Trustees salaries or other compensation are allocable to unrelated business gross income.
+Schedule K. Compensation of Officers, Directors, and Trustees

+Complete columns 1 through 4 for those officers, directors, and trustees whose salaries or other compensation are allocable to unrelated business gross income.
 Do not include in column 4 compensation that is deducted on lines 15, 28, or Schedules A through J.